RazDS3C/privacy-policy/index.md

-# Privacy Policy for Edge Racers
+Privacy Policy

-_Last updated: 05/12/2025_
+Last updated: 05/12/2025

-This Privacy Policy describes how **Edge Racers** ("the App") handles user data.
+Edge Racers is a children’s game available on Google Play.
+We are committed to protecting children’s privacy.

-## Information Collection and Use
+Information Collection

-Edge Racers does **not collect, store, transmit, or process** any personal or non-personal user data.
+The developer of Edge Racers does not directly collect or store personal information from users.

-- No personal information is collected.
-- No gameplay data is collected.
-- No analytics tools are used.
-- No third-party advertising SDKs are used.
-- No tracking or profiling occurs.
+The App uses third-party advertising services to display ads.
+These services may automatically collect limited technical information necessary to serve contextual advertisements, including:

+Device type

+Operating system version

+IP address (used for approximate location)

+General country information

+Ad performance and diagnostic data

+The App is configured for child-directed treatment.
+Personalized advertising and behavioral targeting are disabled.

-## Third-Party Services
+Third-Party Services

-The App does **not** use any external services (such as AdMob, Unity Analytics, Firebase, or similar SDKs) that would collect data.
+Edge Racers uses:

+LevelPlay mediation by ironSource

+Unity Ads

+These services process data in accordance with their own privacy policies and child protection requirements.

-## Children's Privacy
+Children’s Privacy

-The App does not collect any data from users of any age, including children under the age of 13.
+Edge Racers is directed to children under 13.

+We do not knowingly collect personal information from children.

+Advertising services used in the App are configured to comply with the Google Play Families Policy and applicable child privacy laws, including COPPA.

+Parental Controls

+Parents can control or reset advertising preferences through their Android device settings.

-## Changes to This Privacy Policy
+Changes to This Policy

-If future updates introduce features requiring data collection or third-party services, this policy will be updated accordingly.
-Users will be informed of any significant changes.
+If future updates introduce additional features or services, this Privacy Policy will be updated accordingly.

-## Contact
+Contact
-If you have any questions or concerns about this Privacy Policy, you can contact the developer at:

-**Email:** imrrazor@gmail.com
+Email: imrrazor@gmail.com